Calling All New Camper Parents!

 5. Discuss different activities your camper might enjoy and also talk about trying new ones, keeping an open mind!
 Camp is a great, safe place to go outside of one’s comfort zone!

-6. Take advantage of New Camper Weekend on June 1st and 2nd at camp, either for the day or stay overnight!
+6. Take advantage of New Camp Weekend on June 3rd and 4th at camp, either for the day or stay overnight!
 It’s a great opportunity to meet other first-time campers, see camp, get to know staff, and have positive camp experiences together as a family.
-Call the office for more info!

 7. Keep all “camp talk” light!
 In letters, in person, keep it upbeat!